Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 Play time with the kids!

-English Teacher in Korea Salary
+English Teacher in Korea salary

-The most common question I get asked is how much do English teachers make in Korea.
 And while it’s good to know the actual amount, also bear in mind that there are other perks that increase the value of being an English teacher.

-The salary for English teachers in Korea starts at 2.1 million Korean Won ($1 800) per month and can go up to 2.8 million Korean Won ($2 400).
+The salary for English teachers in Korea starts at 2.1 million Korean Won ($1 500) per month and can go up to 2.8 million Korean Won ($2 200).

 This salary will differ depending on whether you teach at a public or private school (more on that later).

-This amount is highly dependent on your teaching experience but if luck is on your side, you may get a better offer without necessarily having any experience on your CV.
+But if luck is on your side, you may get a better offer without necessarily having any experience on your CV.

-Unfortunately, work experience in other fields not related to teaching doesn’t count and so you’ll have to start at the bottom as I did.
+Unfortunately, work experience in other fields not related to teaching doesn’t count.
+And so you’ll have to start at the bottom as I did.

-Income tax in Korea ranges from 2.5% – 5% and this is deducted from your monthly salary.
+Income tax in Korea ranges from 2.5% – 5%, and this is deducted from your monthly salary.

 Therefore, the minimum monthly salary after tax is 2 030 700 Korean Won ($1 700).